vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/tutorial.md

 ::: tip

-To start the development server, please enter `yarn run docs:serve` in the terminal and press Enter.
+To start the development server, please enter `yarn run docs:dev` in the terminal and press Enter.

 If you need to terminate the development server, please click on the terminal and press `Ctrl + C` twice.